Ambrisentan is used to treat high blood pressure in people who have pulmonary arterial hypertension.

 - If you have been told you have a reduced number of red blood cells (anaemia).

-- If you have been told you have scarring of the lungs, a condition called idiopathic pulmonary fibrosis (IPF), where there is scarring in your lungs.
+- If you have been told you have a condition called idiopathic pulmonary fibrosis (IPF), where there is scarring in your lungs.

 - If you have ever had an allergic reaction to a medicine.